How to Split Time Between Schengen and Non-Schengen Countries

 When you’re hopping between Schengen and non-Schengen countries over several months, you need insurance that follows you — not a policy tied to a single country or trip.

-SafetyWing’s Nomad Insurance covers 185+ countries on a rolling monthly subscription.
-It works whether you’re in Portugal or Albania, Spain or Georgia — no need to buy separate policies for each country or leg of your trip.
+SafetyWing’s Nomad Insurance covers 185+ countries on a rolling monthly subscription — Portugal, Albania, Georgia, Turkey — no need to buy separate policies for each leg.

 Frequently Asked Questions